Anyeade/optima/DATABASE_SETUP_INSTRUCTIONS.md

 **"Function does not exist" errors:**
 - ❌ Some functions may need to be created in order
 - Try running the script in smaller chunks if needed

+**"Foreign key constraint violation" errors:**
+- ❌ This happens when using the old `supabase-setup.sql` file
+- ✅ Use `supabase-setup-fixed.sql` instead
+- ✅ The fixed version doesn't include problematic sample data

 ### **Manual Table Creation**